-When you’re starting as a business, it can be tricky to find an eCommerce platform that provides you with the required infrastructure and facilities, at a relatively low cost.
+When you’re starting as a business, it can be tricky to find a B2C or a B2B eCommerce platform that provides you with the required infrastructure and facilities, at a relatively low cost.
 It’s important to explore your options beyond the more obvious, so you can deliver the service that is right for both your business and, more importantly, your budget.

 So, why not Magento?

 While Magento boasts of best-in-class features, you should consider it only if you are prepared to shell out big bucks for their service.
 The reality is that it is not a universal solution for every business.
 For a new user who is venturing into the eCommerce space for the first time, and lacks the requisite coding and web development expertise, it can prove to be quite a troublesome experience.
 Its open-source nature calls for heavy-duty technical expertise and appropriate knowledge of the software.